th2-net/th2-pico/README.md

 In case you killed pico with -9 option you need to use `shutdown.sh` script to close all resources properly.

 # Release notes

+## 0.0.3
++ added logic for destroying descendants process for run component

 ## 0.0.2